IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 - A `Power` node with a cheap input (cost 5) that outputs cost 25 has a delta of 20
 - The Power node ranks higher despite lower total cost

+### Hotspots shows different Top N than expected

+**Symptoms:** Hotspots shows 10 nodes but you expect 5 (or vice versa).

+**Explanation:** The default Top N for new tabs is set in **Editor Preferences → Default State → Default Hotspots Top N**.
+Already-open tabs retain their current setting.

 ---

 ## Performance Issues